This is a sexy pasta. Layers of flavour, fabulous textures and a hint of luxury – properly grown-up comfort.

 To make the pangrattato, heat 1 tbsp olive oil in a pan over medium heat.
 Add the breadcrumbs and a pinch of salt and pepper and cook, stirring oven, until browned and crisp (about 10 minutes).
 Remove to a bowl and set aside.

 To a clean, cold pan add the butter, garlic, salt and pepper and a small drizzle of olive oil.
 Turn the heat on to medium and cook until the butter froths.
 Add the sliced mushrooms and give everything a good stir.
-Cook, stirring often, until brown and soft.
-Tear in the prosciutto and cook until crisp (about 3 minutes).
+Cook, stirring often, until brown and softened.
+Tear in the prosciutto and cook another 2 – 3 minutes.

 Meanwhile, cook the pasta to al dente, reserving a cup of the starchy cooking water.